ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   of the few things handled by the DSL itself, so `filter` will still work even if you're using an older version of Liquibase.

+5. The `alterSequence` change used to have a `willCycle` attribute.
+That attribute is now called `cycle`

 ###February 23, 2017
 Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.
 See the CHANGELOG for more details.
 Note that if you use this DSL via the